ralph-groupscholar/groupscholar-intervention-planner/README.md

 - `--high-risk`: risk score threshold for high risk (default: 70).
 - `--medium-risk`: risk score threshold for medium risk (default: 40).
 - `--soon-days`: days ahead to flag a due-soon touch (default: 14).
+- `--cohort-limit`: number of cohorts to list in the hotspot summary (default: 5).
 - `--today`: override today's date in `YYYY-MM-DD` format.
 - `--json`: write a JSON report to the given path.